-The preserve is open for hiking and observing nature from dawn to dusk, 7 days a week.
+The preserve is open for hiking and observing nature from dawn to dusk, seven days a week.
 The Nature Conservancy does not currently allow dogs or other pets on our preserves.

-Tick Safety: Please be cautious when hiking at Pine Neck Sanctuary throughout the year, but especially during peak tick activity (April through October).
-Deer and Lone Star Ticks are commonplace at this Sanctuary and proper protection measures should help to ensure an enjoyable experience throughout the year.
-Find more information about tick safety here.
+Tick safety: Please be cautious when hiking at Pine Neck Sanctuary throughout the year, but especially during peak tick activity (April through October).
+Deer and Lone Star Ticks are commonplace at this sanctuary and proper protection measures should help to ensure an enjoyable experience throughout the year.

-Fall migration continues as early as late July for a variety of shorebird species and continues through autumn.
+Fall migration begins as early as late July for a variety of shorebird species and continues through autumn.
 Look for Greater and Lesser Yellowlegs, Spotted Sandpiper, Ruddy Turnstone, and both Semipalmated and Least Sandpipers.
-Neotropical songbird migrants also begin their southbound push and August through October is a good time to search for warblers offering a fun opportunity to see them in non-breeding and juvenile plumage.
+Neotropical songbird migrants also begin their southbound push, and August through October is a good time to search for warblers, offering a fun opportunity to see them in non-breeding and juvenile plumage.
 Nelson’s Sparrow has been found here on a number of occasions during the month of October.